By Mehmet Kurtkaya, Published on February 4, 2018, Updated February 20, 2018

 It is important to conserve the original words.
 Private names had meanings in Ancient languages and can provide clues about the identity and beliefs of the people.
 Also Huur is the original (mis)reading Anglicized as Hurrian.

 Confirming Etruscans' Journey through LinguisticsOne can check people and city names with TAR and TUR as well as social words like "UG", Toponyms in Turkey to find the path Turuk (Etruscans) have taken from Southeast Turkey to Italy.
-The city names ending with -na as in Adana and Symrna (Izmir) are most probably Etruscan just like the Hurrian Etruscan (Oghur Turks) city Tarkna (Tarchna) in Italy.
+The city names ending with -na as in Adana and Symrna (Izmir) are most probably Etruscan just like the Hurrian Etruscan (Oghur Turks) city Tarkna (Tarchna) and Bologna in Italy.
 These are the civilization founding people mentioned as Pre-Greek in Greece and Turkey before the Greeks.

 Let us also note the existence of the ancient town Tursa (or Tursha) near major Hurrian center Nuzi.
 Celilov correctly identifies Tursa with the Etruscans.